denten-books/plain-text/2-chapter.md

 and paste from the material.
 Such measures mimic some of the constraints associated with static, paper-and-ink media regimes.

+Thus when Michael Heim refers to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they identify real-world capabilities of simulated screen textuality.
+And when scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond with hardened materialism, they are also rightly describing physical properties of the archived inscription.
+But the two camps speak neither of the same phenomenon nor at the same site.
+The hard drive and the screen splinter the sign between depth and surface.
+Both locations afford distinct constraints to access, storage, and interpretation.

 When scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly identifying actual properties of electronic text.
 But the two camps speak